 Up and down the roughly 70-miles of Highway 101 in SLO CAL you will find over 250 wineries.
 But how do you decide who to support and maybe join their wine club?
 Consider filtering by eco-friendly and sustainable, and don’t forget to review our handy packing list!

-Combining the SLO Coast Wine region and Paso Robles Wine Country, SLO CAL has nearly 50 wineries that are certified sustainable.
-See the SLO CAL Sustainable Wine Map above (with legend below).
+Combining the SLO Coast Wine region and Paso Robles Wine Country, SLO CAL has nearly 50 wineries that are certified sustainable on the Sustainable Wine Trail.
 What do the certifications mean?

 Sustainable Winery Certifications